react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 This is similar to how [typed hooks accept the name of the screen](#common-hooks-now-accept-name-of-the-screen).
 But unlike typed hooks, navigation from `Link` using the `screen` and `params` props doesn't bubble up to parent navigators.

+### `@react-navigation/native` can be used without React Native for Web

+The `@react-navigation/native` package can now be used in a regular React web app without installing or aliasing [`react-native-web`](https://github.com/necolas/react-native-web).

+The built-in navigators render React Native components and still require React Native for Web.
+But if you are using a custom navigator that renders regular React components, you can use `@react-navigation/native` without React Native for Web.

+See [React Navigation on Web](web-support.md) for more details.

 ### New entry can be added to history stack with `pushParams` action

 The `pushParams` action updates the params and pushes a new entry to the history stack: